rjoleary/cs452-kernel/README.md

         ↓ |     |
         ∞ +-----+

-TODO: How does the stack look usually (thing we lost marks on)

 ### Task Manipulation

 A new task can be created using `create`.
 There is a current hard limit of 32